 If you’re willing and able to perform these types of repairs on your own, your work on the front end can mean greater savings in the long run.

 This also requires knowledge and experience working with electricity.
 Do not attempt if you’re not experienced.
-Faulty wiring can lead to injury or death of you, a fellow worker, or one of your loved ones at home.
+Faulty wiring can lead to injury or death.
 It can also lead to devastating fires.

 While it’s certainly possible to install a solar system, the majority of experts in the field will advise against this option.
 Without the same tools and production capabilities as a solar panel manufacturer or professional installer, you might struggle to get a good seal on them, resulting in condensation or leakage within the panel.
 Your wiring might also be substandard in quality or efficiency, creating a dangerous situation or the need for more panels.

 “Unless you are purchasing a tiny system from Home Depot to charge a battery for a light in your shed, I would strongly advise against DIY installation,” says Pearson from Revolve Solar.
 “You probably wouldn’t want to replace your own electric service panel, because you know electrical safety is important.
 DC (direct current) electricity from solar panels is especially dangerous, and there are enough volts flowing through just a few panels connected on your roof to kill you.
 No joke.”